 If you try these methods out and your respiratory system is still irritated, “The best approach is to leave the downwind areas until the fire is controlled or the winds change,” Lang said.

-As the wildfires rage on, people in the West now have to protect themselves not only from the novel coronavirus, but from wildfire smoke as well.
+As the wildfires rage on, people in the West and even parts of the East Coast now have to protect themselves not only from the novel coronavirus but from wildfire smoke as well.
 Health experts say an N95 mask is your best bet for protecting yourself from both the novel coronavirus and wildfire smoke.

 Research shows KN95 masks can be just as effective.
 Cloth masks, though effective at protecting yourself and others from COVID-19, aren’t going to offer much safety from the hazardous particles produced by wildfire smoke.